 While the Plan requires only a 6-month Holding Period, each Participant may be required to hold his or her shares of Stock acquired through this Plan until the later of twelve (12) months following their Purchase Date or twenty-four (24) months following their Grant Date, if the Participant desires to achieve capital gains treatment with respect to any gain.
-To the extent that the Company or any of its Subsidiaries or affiliates is required to withhold federal, state or any other taxes in connection with a Participant's participation in this Plan, the Participant consents to the Company or such Subsidiary or affiliate.
+To the extent that the Company or any of its Subsidiaries or affiliates is required to withhold federal, state or any other taxes in connection with a Participant's participation in this Plan, the Participant consents to the Company or such Subsidiary or affiliate deducting such amount from any compensation due to such Participant by the Company or such Subsidiary or affiliate.
 Notwithstanding the foregoing, each Participant remains solely responsible for all taxes due with respect to his or her participation in the Plan.